When obstacles become challenges

 1. In a stockpot, sauté an onion in olive oil.

 2. Chop 2-3 different bunches of greens and stir into onions and olive oil.
-Choose from chard, spinach, kale, beet greens, collards, dandelion greens, arugula, or whatever leafy greens you like or have on hand.
+Choose from chard, spinach, kale, beet greens, collards, dandelion greens, arugula, parsley, or whatever leafy greens you like or have on hand.

 3. Add 1 teaspoon salt.